EdTosoy/Match/README.md

 # Match
-UI and UX guidelines for developers
+UI and UX check-list guidelines for developers